Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Transformers for Nonlinear Compensation

 \subsection{Embedding}

 Our studies over the course of this research show that the Transformer which directly operates on input symbols cannot effectively learn the nonlinear interactions among the symbols.
 Hence, we need to create good representations, commonly known as \emph{embeddings}, of the input components, $X_I, X_Q, Y_I, Y_Q$, prior to feeding them to the Transformer.
 Here, we explore two main classes of ANN models for generating the embeddings, an MLP and a CNN.
 For the MLP architecture, we examine two configurations.
 In the first one, an MLP with only one linear layer is used.
-In the second configuration we employ a multi-layer MLP comprising a linear layer, a Leaky ReLU nonlinear activation with the negative slope of $0.2$, and another linear layer.
-Note that the MLPs are applied similarly to each position over the input sequence.
+In the second one, we employ a multi-layer MLP comprising a linear layer, a Leaky ReLU nonlinear activation with the negative slope of $0.2$, and another linear layer.
+Using these MLPs, we project the input symbols ($ R^{(2t+b) \times 4} $) into embeddings with dimension $ R^{(\ell+b) \times d_{model}} $ where $b$ is the processing block size, $ \ell = 2t $ and $t$ is the tap size as defined before.
+Note that the MLPs are applied similarly for each symbol over the input sequence.

-Using these MLPs, we project the input symbols ($ R^{(2t+b) \times 4} $) into embeddings with dimension $ R^{(\ell+b) \times d_{model}} $ where $b$ is the processing block size, $ \ell = 2t $ and $t$ is the tap size as defined by the number of symbols on each side of the target symbol(s).
-We also explore the use of CNNs for creating embeddings since they have shown great potential for generating features from sequences.
+We also explore the use of CNNs for creating embeddings since they have shown great potential for generating features.
 We use a CNN with one layer of one-dimensional convolutional layer with a kernel size of $ k $, four input channels, $ d_{model} $ output channels, and a stride of one, followed by a leaky ReLU nonlinear activation function with negative slope of $0.2$.
 The CNN generates embeddings of dimension $ R^{(\ell + b) \times d_{model}} $ where $ \ell = 2t - k + 1$.
 Note that we use $\ell$ to unify our math notation for representing computation complexities for Transformers with either MLP or CNN embeddings-generator modules.
-One also should note that $\ell$ is equal to $2t$ for MLP generated embeddings and $2t-k+1$ for CNN ones.
+In other words, $\ell$ is equal to $2t$ for MLP generated embeddings and $2t-k+1$ for CNN ones.